Low-Energy Electron Diffraction With Energy Invariant Carrier Wave Wavenumber Modulated by Exchange-Correlation Interaction: Electron self-energy and wavenumber modulation

-Substitution similar to (\ref{eq4}) renormalizes the atomic XC potentials to no steps, $ V_{\mathrm{XC}i}(R_i,E) = V_{\mathrm{XC}0}(E)$, approaching MTZ at very high $E$.
-The $V_{\mathrm{XC}0}(E)$ versus $E$ curve turns out to have universal shape given by a four-coefficient approximation,\cite{Lin54,Run03}
+Substitution similar to expression (\ref{eq4}) makes XC potentials $ V_{\mathrm{XC}i}(R_i,E)$ equal to intersticial $V_{\mathrm{XC}0}(E)$.
+Following the normalization convention of $\texttt{sdat}$ in Fig.~1 we shift the field of XC potentials to $\mathrm{MTZ}=0$ at TEM energy.
+The $V_{\mathrm{XC}0}(E)$ curve in Fig.~\ref{fig:2} turns out to have universal shape given by a four-coefficient approximation \cite{Nev82,Run03}, whose increasing part almost identically fits the calculated XC potential.